sheffield-bioinformatics-core/rnaseq-introduction-online/02-differential-expression.md

 ## File Downloads

 <div class="alert alert-info">
-If you didn't manage to complete these analyses, you can download the files from here
+If you didn't manage to complete these analyses, you can download the files from here by right-clicking on each link and selecting "Save Link as" (or equivalent).
+They are also available in the course google drive.

 - [B.preg_vs_lactation.csv](B.preg_vs_lactation.csv)
 - [L.preg_vs_lactation.csv](L.preg_vs_lactation.csv)